janjasplan/devops24/examinations/06/README.md

 Is this a good way to handle these types of conditionals?
 What do you think?

+**Answer**

+Using the when: keyword is a good way to handle specific conditionals associated with individual tasks.
+It’s very useful in many scenarios where you want fine-grained control over task execution based on certain conditions.

+However, in this case, using a handler is a better approach.
+A handler automatically executes when any notified task reports a change regardless of which task caused the change.
+This makes the playbook cleaner, more maintainable, and follows Ansible best practices.

 # BONUS QUESTION

 Imagine you had a playbook with hundreds of tasks to be done on several hosts, and each one of these tasks